AshrafZarkani/coded_learning_programming/README.md

 ## How to run the project

 - please clone the repository.
+- int terminal, run "Flutter clean".
 - in terminal, write "Flutter pub get" to install the packages.
-- then, run the project " Flutter run"
+- then, run the project " Flutter run" and select an emulator.

 ## Packages used